MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertTo-Html.md

 The command uses the Get-Alias cmdlet to get the aliases.
 It uses the pipeline operator (|) to send the aliases to the **ConvertTo-Html** cmdlet, which creates the HTML page.
+The command also uses the Out-File cmdlet to send the HTML code to the aliases.htm file.

 ### Example 3: Create a web page to display PowerShell events
 ```